GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 them, know when the API is in use, and be provided with controls to enable or disable it.

 The API's human-readable taxonomy enables people to learn about and control the topics that may be suggested for them by their browser.
-They can remove topics they specifically don't wish to see ads for, and there can be UX for informing the user about the API and how to enable or disable it.
+Users can remove topics they specifically do not want the Topics API to share, and there can be UX for informing the user about the API and how to enable or disable it.
 Chrome would provide information and settings for the Topics API at chrome://settings/privacySandbox.
 In addition, topics are not available to API callers in Incognito mode, and topics are cleared when browsing history is cleared.